anav5704/terminal-dictionary/README.md

 ![Terminal Dictionary](./docs/terminal-dictionary.png)

 This is a simple TUI (terminal user interface) that allows users to search for the definitions of words.
 The TUI itself is built using various libraries offered by [Charm](https://charm.sh).
-After entering a search term, the app fetches the definition from teh Urban dictionary API and displays it.
+After entering a search term, the app fetches the definition from the Urban dictionary API and displays it.

 ## Technologies Used